bawdo/go-junk/README.md

 The files for this tutorial are found in ./bwag

 Note to self.
 I need to re-read bwag and do the exercises.

+### Golang Training

+Files for this training package are found in ./golang-training